Strategic and Institutional Planning

 - How to derive strategies from scenarios

-Serious Insights helps educational institutions innovate by decoupling accreditation from strategic planning.
-This approach allows for educational institutions to be more nimble in the near-term—to plan and execute at the pace of change—and to be more efficient in delivering accreditation materials because much of the work of accreditation becomes a packaging exercise for strategies, definitions and approaches already documented, being implemented and being assessed.
+Serious Insights helps educational institutions innovate by coupling accreditation with strategic planning.
+This approach allows for educational institutions to be more nimble in the near-term—to plan and execute at the pace of change—and to be more efficient in delivering accreditation materials because much of the work of accreditation becomes a packaging exercise for strategies, definitions, and approaches already documented, being implemented and being assessed.

-Serious Insights conduct analysis so that colleges and universities can better understand their strategic context.
-We employ a number of methods from traditional strategic planning processes to programs that use scenario planning and strategic dialog that move beyond the “strategic plan” so that organizations can act and think more strategically.
-Serious Insights helps organizations explore their strategic context in order to maximize their unique advantages, improve perceptions, develop a vision, redefine their brand or effectively integrate sustainability.
-Clients will also learn how to upscale their customers and partners to include strategic insights.
+Serious Insights conducts analysis so that colleges and universities can better understand their strategic context.
+We employ a number of methods from traditional strategic planning processes to programs that use scenario planning and strategic dialog.
+We move beyond the “strategic plan” as a document in order to help organizations can act and think more strategically.
+Serious Insights helps organizations explore their strategic context in order to maximize their unique advantages, improve perceptions, develop a vision, redefine their brand, or effectively integrate sustainability and social justice.
+Clients will also learn how to upscale their relationships with students, staff, faculty, the community, and partners to capture more inclusive strategic insights.

 For additional reading on strategic planning in education see: